rainforestapp/rainforest-cli/README.md

 This is the easiest way to integrate Rainforest with your deploy scripts or CI server.
 See [our documentation](https://help.rainforestqa.com/docs/rainforest-cli-for-continuous-integration) on the subject.

-The CLI uses the Rainforest API which is documented at https://app.rainforestqa.com/docs
+The CLI uses the Rainforest API which is documented at https://help.rainforestqa.com/reference.

+### Wrappers

+For users of CircleCI and GitHub Actions, we have platform-specific wrappers you can use: our [CircleCI Orb](https://circleci.com/developer/orbs/orb/rainforest-qa/rainforest) and our [GitHub Action](https://github.com/marketplace/actions/rainforest-qa-github-action).

 ## Installation